techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Git and Linux/Processes.md

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/a88feaa9-21bb-4a46-8dac-10f80850a642)

-Which looked super interesting but didn't get me closer to goal (or at least not that I could understand)
+Which looked super interesting but didn't get me closer to my goal (or at least not that I could understand)

 So I kept on trying to trouble shoot on how to start telnet daemon.